By Isaac Smith

 Super Metroid‘s world just feels big.
 I can’t compare it to action platformers like Megaman, because Megaman (and Megaman X) both feel so linear compared to Metroid‘s massive, labyrinthine levels.
 That’s the first big thing about it.
 You don’t have a level select; you get to explore until you find a part of the world you haven’t seen yet.
 The second big thing is how the game guides you through that world: you gain firepower and abilities mainly to expand your mobility.
 For example, there are doors that can only be opened by missiles.
 There are blocks that can only be broken by bombs and speed boosts, and gaps that can only be jumped over with upgraded jump boots.
 It sounds like a monstrosity of complex puzzles, but the game spoon-feeds you what you need to progress.
 Even in the first area, you pass a pink door that your normal shot doesn’t affect.
 You ask yourself, “How do I get through it?”
 Then, as you go down the only path available, you acquire missiles.
 To get out of said upgrade room, you need to fire your missiles at…well, a pink door.
 All of a sudden, your brain clicks and says, “Hey, wasn’t there a pink door back there that is now open-able?”
 Chances are, it leads to either an upgrade or further progression through the level.
 This strategy’s used countless times to usher the player in one direction or another, and make the world feel a lot more expansive as you have to backtrack to fully explore it.
-And it does so without printing a single word on the screen.
+And it does so without printing a single word on the screen, and it is printing as you need it.
 The game silently tells the player, time and time again: “This will be important later.”
 It invites the solving of puzzles and the finding of secrets.

 And boy, are there tons of secrets to find.
 There are probably a hundred or more different upgrades for your character that increase life, missile capacity, or beam strength.
 They’re hidden over these massive levels, and range in difficulty between “just walk up to it” and “time 17 precise jumps, switching gear in-between, only to speed-boost across a gigantic pit of lava between walls of spikes and grapple onto the ceiling.”
 (I’m only slightly exaggerating, some of them are maddening.)
 The great thing about this is how it accommodates playstyles.
 You can get EVERY upgrade, and just massacre the bosses that come your way because of your careful preparation.
 Or, you can be single-minded in your progression, only taking what you need and fending off the enemies that threaten you with skill and precision.
 It’s STILL rare in video games to have that kind of flexibility, and Super Metroid is made greater because of it.